reactome/search-core/README.md

 * Search: Spring MVC Application which queries SolR documents in order to optimize the searching for Reactome Pathway Browser.

 #### Search Core
-The Search Core project provides access to the data in SolR based on the search term, faceting, clustered, etc. It also takes into account interactors.
+The Search Core project provides access to the data in SolR based on the search term, faceting, clustered, etc.

 #### Key Classes